OblivionGamerYT/testmpi/README.md

 HPC = "pearcey"
 ```

+Note
-`mpi_targets` is a list of MPI targets.
+- `mpi_targets` is a list of MPI targets.
 Modify this to build different target.
-The name of Docker image created will be in this format:
+- The name of Docker image created will be in this format:
-`target_prepend` `target` `target_append`
+`target_prepend` `target` `target_append`.
 For example: `lahur/testopenmpi-4.0.2:latest`.
-Set `dry_run` to `False` is you want to build the image.
+- Set `dry_run` to `False` if you want to actually build the image.
+Otherwise only Dockerfiles and sample batch files are produced.
-`HPC` is the name of HPC that will be prepended to sample batch files.
+- `HPC` is the name of HPC that will be prepended to sample batch files.

 Executing the script is simple.
 ```
 python master.py